osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 ~~~

-Joint 3 is position on the attach point.
+Joint 3 is positioned on the attach point.

 ~~~